 This reasoning relies specifically on the unfairness of a scenario in which an employee against whom the non-compete agreement is sought to be enforced has done nothing to bring about his/her termination.

-Free Non Compete Agreement Lawyer Consultation
+Non Compete Agreement NY Lawyer Free Consultation

 B) Enforceability of Non-Compete Agreements